12:08 am - Thursday January 22, 2026

 Health and wealth `more strongly connected` than previously believed

 Washington – A team of researchers have suggested that health and wealth may be more strongly connected than previously believed.
-The group examined Americans’ Google search... read more »
+The group examined Americans’ Google search patterns and... read more »